midorineko/midorineko.github.io/_posts/2016-05-31-speeding-up-rspec-test.markdown

 The resolution:

-Test the happy path for the feautre.
+Test the happy path for the feature.
 If you are testing if a feature if able to update and only admins can update, test if an admin can update in the feature test.
 Remove tests that show multiple users being able to access a feature or multiple users not being able to access a feature.
 These tests will all be done in the policies spec.

 Policy spec is made to test how different users are able to interact with methods.
 So a Steward, Admin, and User can be tested against a method and we can see if they are permitted or not.